 And more then distilleries on our cycle route….

 The Glenfiddich Whisky Distillery

 Eventually we arrived at the Glenfiddich Distillery and visitor centre, which now also takes in the Balvenie Distillery next door.
-We tasted a number of whiskies in the shop and also had lunch in the restaurant where we sampled a couple more and ended up spending far too much money in the shop!
+We tasted a number of whiskies in the shop and also had lunch in the restaurant where we sampled a couple more.
+This was probably why we ended up spending far too much money in the shop!
 The Glenfiddich Distillery is very pretty and in a beautiful location, definitely one to visit on the whisky trail!

 Balvenie is just next door to Glenfiddich and very much a working distillery, but not set up for visitors in quite the same way, although it is possible to book a tour.

 The Aberlour Distillery is just down the road from where we were staying in Speyside Gardens so we cycled down there one morning.
 It is a much smaller distillery than some in the area and still carries the Glenlivet name on the building.
 This is a throwback to when many distilleries called themselves Glenlivet.
 A legal battle eventually resulted in the name being reserved for the original Glenlivet distillery producing “The Glenlivet”, but if the name is etched in stone, there is not a lot they can do!

 The Speyside Cooperage, a “must visit” on the Whisky Trail